OntoData/ai_journal/instructions/DEVELOPER.md

 ### 1. Adding a New AI Prompt

+There are two ways to add prompts:

+#### Default Language Prompts

-1. Create new prompt file in `src/core/ai/prompts/`
+1. Create new prompt file in `src/core/ai/prompts/[language]/`
-2. Update relevant service to use the new prompt
+2. Add the prompt to the corresponding language folder (en/pl)
+3. Update PromptService's defaultPrompts object
-3. Add any necessary interface updates
+4. Add any necessary interface updates

+#### Custom User Prompts

+Users can provide their own prompts through:

+1. Creating markdown files in their vault
+2. Configuring paths in plugin settings
+3. The plugin validates file existence before using

 ### 2. Extending Settings